project-koku/koku-metrics-operator/docs/csv-description.md

   ```

 ## Create a source
-In a restricted network, the `koku-metrics-operator` cannot automatically create a source.
+In a restricted network, the `costmanagement-metrics-operator` cannot automatically create a source.
 This process must be done manually.
 In the cloud.redhat.com platform, open the [Sources menu](https://cloud.redhat.com/settings/sources/) to begin adding an OpenShift source to cost management:

 1. Navigate to the Sources menu
 2. Select the `Red Hat sources` tab